 As homeowners, many of us love adding greenery and growing foliage to spruce up our indoor and outdoor spaces.
 However, some plants do not love living indoors.
 Plants are native to the outdoors; therefore, adequate sunlight for plants is a huge factor.

 For those of us without a green thumb, it can seem daunting to choose a house plant and keep it alive.
 Fear not!
-Some plants do not need sunlight or require minimal care and can thrive in low or artificial light.
+Some plants require minimal care and can thrive in low or artificial light.

 The light levels needed to survive and grow vary from plant to plant.
 The ones in our homes need sunlight for a longer portion of the day because it is usually not direct.
 If your houseplants are showing signs of distress, it may mean they need more sunlight.
 Along with water, soil, and nutrients, sunlight for plants is very important to their vitality.